chnxinli/learnpython/README.md

-It is some programming exercises for learning python.
+They are some programming exercises for learning python.